Deadline

 Office Hours (May 9, 2024 at 3:00 PM ET): ENERGYWERX and DOE will host open office hours for potential applicants.
 Participants are encouraged to come prepared to ask questions.
 The session will take place on May 2, 2024 from 3:00-4:00 PM ET.

-Review and Down Select (May 2024 - June 2024): The IAC team will down select the respondent/submissions with the highest likelihood of satisfying project requirements.
-All respondents will receive a selection of non-selection notification Mid-May 2024.
+Review and Down Select (May 2024 - Late Summer 2024): The ITAC team will down select the respondent/submissions with the highest likelihood of satisfying project requirements.
+All respondents will receive a selection or non-selection notification Late Summer 2024.

 Eligibility & Review Criteria